-This exhibition includes a broad range of artworks – ranging from carving, painting, poetry to dress designing, furniture designing, kites, weaving and singing, including 30 artists in all.
-The gallery space will be used to its fullest potential; walls, ceiling and floor will all support works.
+This exhibition included a broad range of artworks – ranging from carving, painting, poetry to dress designing, furniture designing, kites, weaving and singing, including 30 artists in all.
+The gallery space was used to its fullest potential; walls, ceiling and floor will all support works.

 Related